“We have been a paying customer for GoDaddy since August 2018.

 And it’s also infamous for trying to sell you a little of EVERYTHING.

-But it is first and foremost an internet hosting company and domain registrar.
+But it is first and foremost an internet hosting company and the domain registrar.
 We’ve evaluated GoDaddy as a registrar, but now I’ll be looking at GoDaddy as a super popular web host.

 It’s infamous for being misleading, having too many upsells, and being too big to care about its customers, among other things.